netdata/netdata/collectors/python.d.plugin/zscores/README.md

 sudo service netdata restart
 ```

 The configuration for the zscores collector defines how it will behave on your system and might take some experimentation with over time to set it optimally for your system.
-Below are some sensible defaults to get you started.
+Out of the box, the config comes with some sane defaults to get you started.

 Edit the `python.d/zscores.conf` configuration file using `edit-config` from the your agent's [config
 directory](https://learn.netdata.cloud/guides/step-by-step/step-04#find-your-netdataconf-file), which is usually at `/etc/netdata`.